-The Law Offices of Donald W. Hudspeth are prepared to help with all business-related matters, no matter what form your business takes.
+Law Offices of Donald W. Hudspeth P.C. are prepared to help with all business-related matters, no matter what form your business takes.
 We will help you decide whether a partnership is the right legal structure for your business and, if so, which type of partnership.
 And we can assist you with any other partnership issues, from disputes between partners to tax matters to partnership dissolution.

 Arizona recognizes three chief forms of partnership: general, limited, and limited liability.

 A general partnership forms whenever you associate with at least one other person to run a for-profit business.
 Regardless of whether you intend to form a partnership or file documents with the Arizona Corporation Commission to that effect, co-owning a for-profit business with one or more other co-owners creates a general partnership.
 Under a general partnership:

 - You may—and probably should—have a written general partnership agreement specifying the rights and responsibilities of each partner, but you do not need one.

 - The partnership is a distinct legal entity, and may own property and incur debt in its name.
 Property owned by the partnership belongs to the partnership, not to the partners individually.

 - Arizona law does not restrict the number or type of partners.
 A corporation or other business entity may be a partner.

 - The partnership is liable for the acts of each partner in the ordinary course of business, and each partner is jointly and severally liable for all obligations of the partnership.

 Generally general partnerships are not a good idea because you may be completely liable for the acts of your partner even if you had an agreement with your partner that he/she/it would not do the act in question.
 So, except for joint ventures between entities partnerships are not as commonly used.